Northern Ecuador Photo Tour

 Day 1: Quito to Sani Lodge

 After a short flight to the lowland city of Coca, staff from Sani Lodge will meet us and take us to a dock, where we’ll board a large, covered motorized canoe for the 2.5 hour journey down the Napo River.
 There won’t be much in the way of photo opportunities during this trip, so just sit back in relax.
 Upon arrival at Sani’s dock, you’ll have a chance to unpack your camera and get ready.
 Here in the virgin Amazon rainforest, you never know when something amazing will pop into view and it pays to be prepared!
 The path to Sani goes along a boardwalk through seasonally flooded várzea forest to another dock at the edge of the Challuayacu River, a small channel that winds through beautiful swamp forest to an oxbow lake.
 Five species of kingfishers occur along here along with herons and other water-loving species.
 Shy species like Cocha Antshrike can sometimes be lured into view, and while the dark rainforest makes the photography challenging, with persistence, the right gear, and a little luck, great shots are still possible.
 We’ll have lunch at Sani, and spend the afternoon either on the lake or river, or spend time around the lodge depending on activity.
 We’ll have four nights total based in Sani Lodge.
+Note: If the extension runs before the main tour, today will be the second day, since you will need to arrive the previous day in Quito.

 Days 2-4: Full days based out of Sani Lodge